-Before taking courses at another college for transfer credit to Benedict College, a student must be in good financial standing and must have a minimum cumulative 2.0 grade point average.
+Before taking courses at another college for transfer credit to Benedict College, a student must have a minimum cumulative 2.0 grade point average.
 The student must secure prior approval by completing an "Academic Course Approval" form.
-Also, a student may not repeat a course at another institution unless approved through consortia agreement.
-During a regular semester, students may earn up to 19 semester hours at another institution.
-During the summer session, students may earn up to 14 semester credit hours (or 7 semester credit hours per session).
-A student may not repeat a course at another institution to remove the grades of D, F, or WC designation that were earned in those same courses at Benedict College.
-Exceptions to this policy must be approved by the dean or Vice President for Academic Affairs.
+Exceptions to this policy must be approved by the dean and Vice President for Academic Affairs.